IkeMurami/playground-csp/README.md

 ## Deploy

-The project is deployed with Github Pages' actions.
+The project is deployed with Github Pages' actions (how you can [make it](https://medium.com/frontendweb/how-to-deploy-a-nextjs-app-to-github-pages-1de4f6ed762e)).